What is Zero Suicide?

 Meet Our Staff

-Lisa Capoccia, MPH, Manager of Health and Behavioral Health Initiatives, Suicide Prevention Resource Center, Education Development Center, Inc.
+Lisa Capoccia, MPH, Assistant Director of Health and Behavioral Health Initiatives, Suicide Prevention Resource Center, Education Development Center, Inc.

 Julie Goldstein Grumet, PhD, Director of Health and Behavioral Health Initiatives, Suicide Prevention Resource Center, Education Development Center, Inc.

-Adam Chu, Senior Program Associate, Suicide Prevention Resource Center, Education Development Center, Inc.
+Adam Chu, MPH, Senior Project Associate, Suicide Prevention Resource Center, Education Development Center, Inc.